Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: A miscellany of facts on ink

 In principle the total number of number of depinking times could be finite.
 We begin by showing that this is not the case.

-\begin{proposition} The number of depinking times is almost surely infinite.\end{proposition} \begin{remark}Notice that this only works because our {\em definition} of a depinking time allows for ``trivial depinking times" where there are only red and black (or only white and black) particles left.
-This was noted in Box \ref{box:chameleon}.\end{remark} \begin{proof} [Proof of \propref{infmanydepinkings}] We use the following simple fact (proof omitted): there exists some $\delta>0$ such that each color-changing phase that starts with $\min\{|R^C_t|,|W^C_t|\}>0$ will have a pinkening with probability $\geq \delta$, {\em regardless of the past}.
-This implies that, given $s\geq 0$, the values of $|P^C_t|$ for $t\in [s,+\infty)$ will have a strictly positive probability of increasing by the end of each color-changing phase, at least until $|P^C_t|\geq \min\{|R^C_t|,|W^C_t|\}$.
-Since $|P^C_t|$ can only decrease at depinking steps, this shows that $|P^C_t|$ must continue to increase until $|P^C_t|\geq \min\{|R^C_t|,|W^C_t|\}$, and the next time of the $2kT$ will be a depinking time.\end{proof} The next result follows by inspection. \begin{proposition}[Proof omitted] $0\leq \hatink_{j}\leq |V|-k+1$ for all $j\in\N$, a.s..\end{proposition} We now compute the amount of change of ink in each step. \begin{proposition} For $j\in\N$, $\hatink_{j+1}\in \{\hatink_{j} + \Delta(\hatink_j),\hatink_j-\Delta(\hatink_j)\}$ a.s., where:
+\begin{proposition} The number of depinking times is almost surely infinite. \end{proposition} \begin{remark}Notice that this only works because our \textit{definition} of a depinking time allows for ``trivial depinking times'' where there are only red and black (or only white and black) particles left.
+This was noted in Box~\ref{boxchameleon}. \end{remark} \begin{pf*}{Proof of Proposition~ \ref{propinfmanydepinkings}} We use the following simple fact (proof omitted): there exists some $\delta>0$ such that each color-changing phase that starts with $\min\{ |R^C_t|,|W^C_t|\}>0$ will have a pinkening with probability $\geq \delta $, \textit{regardless of the past}.
+This implies that, given $s\geq0$, the values of $|P^C_t|$ for $t\in[s,+\infty)$ will have a strictly positive probability of increasing by the end of each color-changing phase, at least until $|P^C_t|\geq\min\{|R^C_t|,|W^C_t|\}$.
+Since $|P^C_t|$ can only decrease at depinking steps, this shows that $|P^C_t|$ must continue to increase until $|P^C_t|\geq\min\{ |R^C_t|,|W^C_t|\}$, and the next time of the $2iT$ will be a depinking time.\vadjust{\goodbreak} \end{pf*}